overture-stack/dms/README.md

 11. Run `make start-transfer-shell`.
 This will automatically run the `genomic-transfer-helper` and load the contents of `jwt.txt` as the JWT to allow authorized access to song and score.
 12. Once logged into the container, you can use the score and song clients.
 Run `./song-client/bin/sing ping` and `curl $(curl -sL http://score-api:8080/download/ping)` to do a health check.

+## Gateway
+The gateway is based on nginx. the config template file is under ./nginx/path-based, there is also a docker file tagging the gateway is done in Jenkinsfile, it will always have a new tag with the same version as the dms version.

 ## Tips
 ### Checking for OOM messages when a container/service is killed
 Sometimes, if the reserved/limit memory is too low, a container will get killed by the kernel.
 To find out if this is the case, run